Come Join The Fun

 Instructor Melissa Lindsay attained Level 1 certification in July 2009 in Saint Andrews, Scotland.

-Both teachers try to impart in the students the idea of importance of technique and phrasing as a means to truly appreciate all that a dance can be.
+The teachers try to impart in the students the idea of importance of technique and phrasing as a means to truly appreciate all that a dance can be.
 They believe that SCD has an energizing effect and encourage all levels of dancers to have fun with the dance.